CatchoftheDay/build-and-push-buildkite-plugin/README.md

 ### `build-args` [comma-delimited list]
 Additional build-arguments (`--build-arg`) to pass to `docker build`.
 These can be single values (ideally used for secrets that are available to every pipeline step as env vars) or key=value pairs which can be used to pass in non-secret values that aren't known to every step of the pipeline.
 Default: `""`, `GITHUB_TOKEN` is always provided.

+### `push-branches` [comma-delimited list]
+A list of branch names for which to push a built image to ECR.
+This can serve as a toggle to be able to test container builds in feature branches but only push those images to ECR for deployable branches.
+If the build is triggered from a non-branch event (such as a git tag) it will always be pushed to ECR.
+Default: `""`

 ### `build-arm` [boolean]
 Should we build an ARM image?
 Default: `true`